charlescifuentes/movies-rating-app/README.md

 - First Log in if you already have an account or Sign Up to create a new Account
 - You can check your Profile that is provide from Auth0
 - You can select a list of movies for a year of release
-- You can clic on any movie to see the details
+- You can click on any movie to see the details
 - You can set a rating an make comments in any movie
 - You can logout, if you log in again, all you ratings and comments will be available